 - Lack of Time: Employers may find it difficult to allocate time for training when there are pressing deadlines and other urgent tasks to attend to.

-- Lack of Skilled Trainers: Not all employers have access to trainers who have the expertise and experience to effectively train workers.
-In some cases, employers may have to rely on their own staff to provide training, which can be challenging if those staff members are already overburdened with other responsibilities.
+- Lack of Skilled Trainers: Not all employers have access to trainers with the expertise and experience to effectively train workers.
+In some cases, employers may have to rely on their own staff to provide training.
+This could be challenging if those staff members are already overburdened with other responsibilities.

 How the Worker Shortages Have Negatively Impacted Nursing